Buprenorphine Hydrochloride (bue-pre-NOR-feen hye-droe-KLOR-ide), Naloxone Hydrochloride (nal-OX-one hye-droe-KLOR-ide)

 - Tell your doctor if you are also using carbamazepine (Tegretol®), phenobarbital (Luminal®), phenytoin (Dilantin®), or rifampicin (Rifadin®, Rimactane®).

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine

-- Tell your doctor knows if you have any kind of breathing problem, such as chronic obstructive pulmonary disease (COPD), cor pulmonale, hypoxia or hypercapnia (low oxygen or high carbon dioxide level in your blood), or hypoventilation (breathing too slowly).
-Tell your doctor if you have a recent head injury, brain tumor, or other problem that could increase the pressure in your head.
+- Make sure your doctor knows if you have any kind of breathing problem, such as chronic obstructive pulmonary disease (COPD) or a curved spine that interferes with breathing.
+Make sure your doctor knows if you have had a recent head injury, brain tumor, or other problem that could increase the pressure in your head.

-Using too much of this medicine can cause death.
-Symptoms of getting too much medicine include: trouble breathing, slow or shallow breathing, extreme dizziness or weakness, slow heartbeat, fainting, pinpoint pupils, seizures, cold, clammy skin, or extreme sleepiness.
+- An overdose of this medicine can cause death.
+Symptoms of overdose include trouble breathing, slow or shallow breathing, severe dizziness or weakness, slow heartbeat, fainting, pinpoint pupils, or severe sleepiness.

 - This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.